 Set up telework

 Teleworking is a great option to offer to those employees who rely on Metrorail for their daily commute.
 Your employees may even be more productive when teleworking and reducing the time spent commuting.
 Check out our resources, whether you’re looking to start a new telework policy at your business, or just looking to manage your current one more efficiently.

 Dynamic tolling on I-66 can make this Metro shutdown seem even more disruptive.
 However, there are easy ways to avoid paying the tolls along I-66.
 HOV2+ vehicles, as long as they have an E-Z Pass Flex installed, can use the I-66 Express Lanes for free during toll hours.
 Commute66 can help you encourage employees to join a vanpool and we can look for vans that match their schedules.

 Discover more transit and rail options

 WMATA is planning additional Orange Line service from Ballston heading east to Rosslyn to accommodate more riders.
-The only Silver Line stop to be affected will be East Falls Church, so making it to one of the other stations on the Silver Line could be a temporary solution for your employees.
+The service will run every 10-15 minutes.

 Get Your Staff Ready